 For South Africa, figure 2 reports a wage penalty of around 69% at the median according to QR on the pooled sample, slightly larger than the average penalty.
 It is in line with recent results of Kingdon and Knight (2007).
-When accounting for unobserved heterogeneity using FE, the (conditional) wage penalty decreases at all levels, down to around 18% on average.20 Interestingly, the wage gap is not uniform and a similar pattern to Brazil emerges: the conditional wage gap is very moderate at the top while a large penalty of around 30% remains at the bottom.
+When accounting for unobserved heterogeneity using FE, the (conditional) wage penalty decreases at all levels, down to around 18% on average.
+The wage gap is not uniform and a similar pattern to Brazil emerges: the conditional wage gap is very moderate at the top but larger at the bottom.
+The similarity between South Africa and the two other countries in this respect is interesting and somewhat in contrast with the idea that this country is very specific because of a relatively smaller informal sector and the presence of unemployment.
+Actually, the penalty faced by informal sector workers is especially large at lower quantiles in this country.
+For these workers, our results are therefore consistent with some of the evidence presented in section 2 concluding at potential labor market segmentation - but this may not apply to workers at the top of the distribution.